-If your baby hates diaper changes or cries during a change, you’re probably wondering exactly why are they fighting a diaper change so much.
+If your baby hates diaper changes or cries during a change, you’re probably wondering exactly why are they fighting a change so much.

 Firstly, you should understand that it’s very normal for babies to hate having their diaper changed.

-- Cold: Undressing your baby from their warm cotton clothing and exposing them to cold air can be very unsettling, especially when it’s then followed by being placed on a cold surface and you’re using a cold wipes on their skin.
+- Cold: Undressing your baby from their warm cotton clothing and exposing them to cold air can be very unsettling, especially when it’s then followed by being placed on a cold surface and you’re using cold wipes on their skin.

 - Over-tired: When your baby is over-tired or over-stimulated it won’t take much to push them over the edge, so a diaper change at this point may be enough to push them over the edge and send them into a rage of anger!

-- Stressed: Just like adults, babies can experience stress too, and this could be a cause of disliking diaper changes, especially if they used to be ok with diaper changes.
+- Stressed: Just like adults, babies can experience stress too, and this could be a cause of disliking diaper changes, especially if they used to be ok with changes.